British Council: Erasmus+

-From 2014 to 2020, the British Council and Ecorys UK jointly administered almost €1 billion of the €14.7 billion Erasmus+ programme offering education, training, youth and sport opportunity for young people in the UK.
-It was expected that nearly 250,000 will have undertaken activities abroad with the programme.
+From 2014 to 2020, the British Council and Ecorys UK jointly administered almost €1 billion of the €14.7 billion Erasmus+ programme offering education, training, youth and sports opportunity for young people in the UK.
+It was expected that nearly 250,000 people will have undertaken activities abroad with the programme.

 Schools

 Connecting Classrooms

 Over 16,000 schools have taken part in an international school partnership or benefited from teacher training through the British Council Connecting Classrooms programmes.

+Universities

+RENKEI network

+The RENKEI network, established in 2012, brings together universities from Japan and the UK.
+RENKEI stands for "Research and Education Network for Knowledge Economy Initiatives" in English and means "collaboration" in Japanese.
+As of May 2024, the members are the universities of Durham, Edinburgh, Leeds, Liverpool, Newcastle and Southampton from the UK and Keio, Kyushu, Ritsumeikan and Tohoku universities from Japan.

 Arts and culture

 ACCELERATE

 ACCELERATE was a leadership programme for Aboriginal and Torres Strait Islander people in the creative arts, run jointly by the British Council and the Australia Council in partnership with Australian state arts agencies, between 2009 and 2016.
-During that time, 35 people participated in the program, with many alumni going on to excel in their fields.
+During that time, 35 people participated in the programme, with many alumni going on to excel in their fields.

 UK-India Year of Culture

 Her Majesty Queen Elizabeth II hosted the official launch of the UK-India Year of Culture on 27 February 2017 at Buckingham Palace, with Indian Finance Minister Arun Jaitley representing Prime Minister Narendra Modi.
 The British Council worked with the Palace and British-Indian start-up Studio Carrom to project a peacock, India's national bird, onto the facade of Buckingham Palace.